Do you know what a roundup post is?

 Custom Image: I used my illustrator to help make a custom image for the post, but remember to ask for a few different number variations because some people submit late.
-I had three submissions come in after I published the post, that I then added.
+I had three submissions come in after I published the post, which I then added.

 5. Publishing And Make It Easy To Share

 Now comes the most important part - publishing and sharing.

 Before I published, I spent an hour or so going through the peoples' blogs and commenting on their stuff, tweeting them.